CumulusNetworks/docs/content/cumulus-linux-43/Installation-Management/Upgrading-Cumulus-Linux.md

 ---
 {{%notice warning%}}

-In Cumulus Linux 4.2.0, the default password for the *cumulus* user account has changed to `cumulus`.
+In Cumulus Linux 4.2.0 and later, the default password for the *cumulus* user account is `cumulus`.
 The first time you log into Cumulus Linux, you are **required** to change this default password.
 Be sure to update any automation scripts before you upgrade.
 You can use ONIE command line options to change the default password automatically during the Cumulus Linux image installation process.
 Refer to {{<link url="Installing-a-New-Cumulus-Linux-Image#onie-installation-options" text="ONIE Installation Options">}}.

 {{%/notice%}}